delagetto-gh/be-nc-news/README.md

 ### Database Setup

+First, run the `createdb` command in your CLI.

 To set up the databases (one prod, one test), simply run the `npm run setup-dbs` in your CLI.

 ### Seeding Database

+To seed the databases (one prod, one test), simply run the `npm run seed` in your CLI.

+## Testing

 Running the tests using `npm test` (more detailed below) will seed the test database and the seed file will also run migrations, setting up the database's tables / schema.

-## Testing

 Each built endpoint has been given extensive tests in the file /spec/app.spec.js.
 A script has been added to the package.json so that all tests can be ran by running the following in your CLI: